alexbleggijr/alexbleggijr/README.md

 # Alex Bleggi

-Hi there! 👋 I’m Alex, a Front-End Developer with over 11 years of experience building for the web.
-I’m passionate about **UI/UX** and **Design Systems**, bridging the gap between design and development to craft scalable, intuitive, and visually cohesive user experiences.
-Currently based in Brazil, I'm always exploring new ways to create elegant interfaces and improve design-to-code workflows.
+Hi there! 👋 I'm Alex, a **front-end developer** with 11+ years of experience building for the web.
+I specialize in UI/UX and Design Systems, bridging design and development to create scalable, cohesive, and intuitive interfaces.

+Currently leading a multidisciplinary team at Medgrupo, where I define Design Systems, develop reusable UI kits, and craft interaction patterns, animations, and gestures to ensure a consistent, high-quality user experience across all platforms.

 <div>
   <a href="https://www.linkedin.com/in/alex-bleggi-377907201" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>